 This course introduces the basic principles and tools used in economic analysis.
 Both micro- and macroeconomic principles are covered.
+Meets Social Science Connector requirement.

 ECO 327.
 Special Topics

 Courses offered by the department to explore topics or issues not covered in regular courses.